Direct Parent PLUS Loans

 - The Parent PLUS Loan requires an origination fee.
-For current rates please visit: www.studentaid.gov
+For current fees please visit: www.studentaid.gov

-- To apply for the Parent PLUS loan, your parent must complete a Master Promissory Note (MPN) and a loan application by visiting the Direct loan website.
+- To apply for the Parent PLUS loan, your parent must complete an application and a Master Promissory Note (MPN).

 Important: The credit check performed during the Parent PLUS loan application process is only valid for 180 days.